Frequently Asked Questions

-To view a complete list of regionally accredited institutions, please refer to the Council of Higher Education Accreditation.
+To view a complete list of regionally accredited institutions, please refer to the Council for Higher Education Accreditation.

 How long will it take for me to receive an admission decision?

-Once an application file is complete, it usually takes two to four weeks for a decision to be rendered.
-For Nursing Accelerated Career Entry (ACE) applicants, it usually takes four to six weeks for a decision to be rendered.
+Once an application file is complete, it may take two to four weeks for a decision to be rendered once review for that term has begun.
+For Nursing Accelerated Career Entry (ACE) applicants, it may take four to six weeks after the priority deadline for a decision to be rendered.

-How many transfer students does Drexel accept each year/term?
+How many transfer students does Drexel admit each year/term?

-Drexel accepts several hundred transfer students each year and the number of students transferring into each major varies program to program.
-For the fall 2012, Drexel accepted 900 transfer students.
+Drexel admits several hundred transfer students each year and the number of students transferring into each major varies program to program.
+For the fall of 2020, Drexel enrolled over 450 full-time transfer students.

 Can I transfer into an accelerated degree program?